John M. Jackson: Career

-In 1996, Jackson took on the role of Rear Admiral A. J. Chegwidden (the Judge Advocate General of the Navy) in JAG, which he would continue to play for nine consecutive years.
+In 1996, Jackson took on the role of Rear Admiral A. J. Chegwidden (the Judge Advocate General of the Navy) in JAG, which he would continue to play for eight consecutive years.
 Jackson was Johnny B./Eli Ferguson in The Spitfire Grill.
 His mother was played by Ellen Burstyn.

 Jackson had a recurring role as FBI Deputy Director Sam Cullen in the first season of Fox series Bones.
 Jackson appeared in the series finale of Jericho as the ambassador of Texas to the Allied States of America.
 Jackson portrayed C-130 pilot Gus in the NBC series Knight Rider and has recently appeared on CSI: Crime Scene Investigation.

 Jackson returned to the role of retired admiral A.J.
 Chegwidden, now a civilian lawyer, in the NCIS season 10 finale, broadcast on May 14, 2013 and again as a recurring character on NCIS: Los Angeles in its 8th and 9th seasons.

 Personal life

 Jackson is married to Jana Gale Hawkins Jackson.
-They have a son, former Major League Baseball player Conor Jackson, and a daughter, Katherine.
+They have a son, former Major League Baseball player Conor Jackson, and a daughter.